 I have committed an offence, and an FIR was registered.
 After that, a second FIR is registered against me on the same ground but in different crimes.
 The charge sheet is filed in respect of both FIR.
 Presently I am on bail.
 Both FIR is registered in two different districts, and this is causing considerable trouble for me.
 My advocate says that I need to file a transfer application before the high court for the trial of both cases in one district.
 Now please advise that my advocate is right or wrong.

 You should not file a transfer application before the high court.
 It is settled law that no double FIR can be lodged in the same ground.
-If charge sheet is submitted by the investigating officer in respect of first FIR, then he cannot register another FIR.
+If the charge sheet is submitted by the investigating officer in respect of first FIR, then he cannot register another FIR.
 In no case, double FIR is permissible under the code of criminal procedure.
 It does not matter that second FIR in a different district.

-If the second FIR filed in respect of same accused by same act or transaction such FIR is irregular in the eyes of the law, such FIR is liable to be quashed.
+If the second FIR filed in respect of the same accused by the same act or transaction such FIR is irregular in the eyes of the law, such FIR is liable to be quashed.
 It is untenable.

-You should file a revision application before the court of session for the quashing of the second FIR.
+You should file a revision application before the court of the session for the quashing of the second FIR.
 When such FIR is quashed by the session court, immediately submit an application under section 239 crpc (for the discharge in the second FIR) before the court which has taken cognisance on the second FIR.

 In T. T.Antony v.
 State of Kerala 2001 SCC; the supreme court has decided that there can be no second FIR and, consequently, there can be no fresh investigation on receipt of every subsequent information in respect of the same cognizable offence.